Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 Genetic factors, including length, density, texture, and color, play a role in hair growth to some extent.
 However, you still need to take care of your hair.

-Your hair can grow long and be healthy and thick with care and genetics.
-That is why you get three factors playing an essential part in hair growth.
+Your hair can grow long, healthy, and thick with proper care and genetics.
+That is why three factors play an essential part in hair growth.

 These are Genetic, Internal, and External Factors.
-All of the latter play an important part in determining hair type.
+All of the latter play a crucial role in determining hair type.

 The Genetic Factors